+- STATUTE: W.Va.
+Code §11-21-12(c)(6)

-EXCLUSION: All benefits received under the West Virginia Department of Public Safety Death, Disability and Retirement Fund or retirement income received in the form of pensions or annuities from any West Virginia police or firemen's retirement system after December 31, 1979.
+- EXCLUSION: All benefits received under the West Virginia Department of Public Safety Death, Disability and Retirement Fund or retirement income received in the form of pensions or annuities from any West Virginia police or firemen's retirement system after December 31, 1979.

+- VALUE: \$6.7 million per year

-All benefits received from any West Virginia State or local police or firefighters' retirement system are excluded from Personal Income Tax.
-These retirees usually are not eligible for Social Security benefits relating to their service as firefighters or police officers.
-Most other public sector retirees (State, federal and military) are eligible for Social Security retirement benefits.
+All benefits received from any West Virginia State or local police, or firefighters' retirement system are excluded from Personal Income Tax.
+Also excluded are all federal retirement benefits for federal law enforcement and firefighter retirees with similar job duties.

-As a portion of total value, 67 percent of this exclusion is attributable to retirees from State or local police departments.
-The remaining 33 percent is attributable to retirees from municipal fire departments.
+As a portion of total value, 68 percent of this exclusion is attributable to retirees from police departments.
+The remaining 32 percent is attributable to retirees from fire departments.